 Speed up retouching workflow

-Using Adobe Lightroom for this type of photo retouching, has really speeded up my retouching workflow.
-I hope this article has been of some use to you, if you want to speed up retouching workflow, check out or purchase Adobe Lightroom here.
+Using Adobe Lightroom for this type of photo retouching.
+Has speeded up my retouching workflow.
+I hope this article has been of some use to you.
+If you want to speed up retouching workflow, check out or buy Adobe Lightroom here.

 I hope the advice has been helpful, follow my blog for more photo retouching tips.